Bank of Canada banknotes price guide and values

 Canadian banknotes of 2018 to 2020

 On January 9, 2020, Bank of Canada governor Stephen Poloz says the central bank is working on plans for a new 5-dollars banknote.
-The consultations will be similar to those that led to the choice of Viola Desmond for the 20-dollars banknote.
+The consultations are similar to those that led to the choice of Viola Desmond for the 20-dollars banknote.
+Once the new portrait subject has been selected, the bank note design process will begin.
+All we know right now is that it will be a polymer note with a vertical design.

-Viola Desmond remains an icon of the human rights and freedoms movement in Canada.
+The 10 dollars banknote launched in 2018 shows Viola Desmond, icon of the human rights and freedoms movement in Canada.
 A successful Nova Scotia businesswoman, she defiantly refused to leave a whites-only area of a movie theatre in 1946 and was subsequently jailed, convicted and fined.
 Her court case was one of the first known legal challenges against racial segregation brought forth by a Black woman in Canada.

 Canadian 10 dollars banknotes of 2017